19hours/sg-statutes/Acts/Women’s Charter.md

 ### Service of summons

-79A\.—(1) Notwithstanding anything in the Criminal Procedure Code 2010 (Act 15 of 2010), a summons issued against a person by a District Court or Family Court under this Part (except an application made under section 69 or 70) may be served on the person concerned —
+79A\.—(1) Notwithstanding anything in the Criminal Procedure Code 2010 (Act 15 of 2010), a summons issued against a person under this Part (except an application made under section 69 or 70) may be served on the person concerned —

 (a) by delivering it to the person personally;